vlang/ved/README.md

 `C` is `⌘` on macOS, `Ctrl` on all other systems.

 ```
+C q    exit the editor (type it twice in a row)
 C o    open a file
 C s    save
 C r    reload current file